Skip to main content

 $runSQLPrecompiled mode, parameterized queriesHigh (prevents SQL injection)⭐⭐⭐

-$runSQLRawRaw mode, directly executes SQLLow (requires self-protection)
+$runSQLRawRaw mode, directly executes SQLLow (requires manual safeguards)

 Precompiled Mode $runSQL

-Use parameterized queries to bind parameters through Mustache syntax ({{ }}), effectively preventing SQL injection.
+Using parameterized queries with Mustache syntax ({{ }}) to bind parameters effectively prevents SQL injection.

-// Conditional query
+// Conditional Query

 const result = await models.$runSQL(